kpiorno/kivy3dgui/README.md

 Kivy 3D.
 A pure Kivy library to display and interact with Kivy widgets in a 3D mesh.

-If you want to help with the development you can mail me: karel.piorno@nauta.cu
+If you want to help with the development you can mail me: kpiorno@gmail.cu

 It's easy to test, just download the code a run the examples.
 Enjoy it!!!